 Team Wales have also been very successful at competing in the Commonwealth Games, winning a record breaking 36 medals at the Glasgow 2014 Commonwealth Games, including 5 gold medals.
 Rhythmic gymnast Frankie Jones won six medals at the games and won the David Dixon Award, which recognises an outstanding athlete of the Commonwealth Games.

-We're enjoying the 2018 Commonwealth Games and watching to see our amazing elite sportsmen and women's bid for glory once again.
+We enjoyed the 2018 Commonwealth Games and watching our amazing elite sportsmen and women's bid for glory once again.